What is an MPAN? A guide to supply numbers for businesses

 | 03 | Business single-rate | Commercial properties charged at a flat rate per kWh. |

-| 04 | Multi-rate business supply | Businesses where electricity costs vary by time of use, often linked to a Multi-rate business meter. |
+| 04 | Multi-rate business supply | Businesses where electricity costs vary by time of use, often linked to a multi-rate business electricity meter. |

-| 05–08 | Larger commercial supply | Energy-intensive sites with a Maximum import capacity over 100 kVA and a half-hourly electricity meter. |
+| 05–08 | Larger commercial supply | Energy-intensive sites with a Maximum Import Capacity over 100 kVA and a half-hourly electricity meter. |

-MPAN bottom line explained
+MPAN bottom line

 The bottom line of your MPAN is a 13-digit number unique to your electricity supply point.